 AAFP Prescribed credit(s)

-This Live activity, 2018 Cancer Survivorship Symposium, with a beginning date of 02/16/2018, has been reviewed and is acceptable for up to ___ prescribed credit(s) by the American Academy of Family Physicians.
+This live activity, 2018 Cancer Survivorship Symposium, with a beginning date of 02/16/2018, has been reviewed and is acceptable for prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AAFP members can report Prescribed Credit for this Symposium.